-Feedback is the customer’s opinion about your service.
+Collecting feedback from customers is crucial for understanding their opinions about your service.
 As a rule, customers tend to share their opinions only when they are really dissatisfied.
 And at that moment, they won’t go to you, but to an independent review platform where they will pour out all their negative experience to the delight of your competitors.

-In this article, we’ll talk about how eCommerce companies can initiate feedback collection in order to see the full picture of what’s going on, increase customer loyalty and constantly keep abreast of customer relationships.
+In this article, we’ll discuss how eCommerce companies can strategically initiate and collect reviews from customers to see the full picture of what’s going on, increase customer loyalty, and constantly keep abreast of customer relationships.

-Why to ask feedback from customers for eCommerce sites
+Why to collect feedback from customers for eCommerce sites

 Acquiring a new customer costs money, and it gets more expensive the more competitive your market segment is.

 A client brings profit if the income pays off the total costs including the expenses spent on the initial attraction.

 Thus, old customers who make more and more new purchases (or renew contracts for subscription services) recoup expenses faster.
 They are loyal to your business.
 To increase that loyalty you need to pay attention to customer opinion.
 Clients have a positive attitude towards companies that are ready for dialogue and listen to their wishes.

 Collecting feedback is the only way to understand why customers stay with you or, conversely, prefer competitors.
 Other methods are employee surveys within the company, mystery shopping, etc. – are more likely to allow falsification of facts, so with their help you will not be able to look at the company and business from the outside.
 Reviews can highlight the strengths of your business that are important to your target audience.
 Subsequently, these points can be emphasized in marketing, more effectively attracting new customers.

 Way to be better